-My full CV can be found at
+My full profile can be viewed at https://profiles.stanford.edu/margot-gerritsen.

 I’m now a professor in the Department of Energy Resources Engineering at Stanford, interested in computer simulation and mathematical analysis of engineering processes, and director of the Institute for Computational and Mathematical Engineering (icme.stanford.edu).